 We contract for the manufacture of our products and do not own or operate any production facilities.
-Over 500 different manufacturers worldwide produce our apparel, accessories, and home products, with no one manufacturer providing more than 4% of our total production during Fiscal 2018.
+Over 500 different manufacturers worldwide produce our apparel, footwear, accessories, and home products, with no one manufacturer providing more than 4% of our total production during Fiscal 2019.
 We source both finished products and raw materials.
 Raw materials include fabric, buttons, and other trim.
 Finished products consist of manufactured and fully assembled products ready for shipment to our customers.
-In Fiscal 2018, over 97% of our products (by dollar value) were produced outside of the U.S., primarily in Asia, Europe, and Latin America.
+In Fiscal 2019, over 97% of our products (by dollar value) were produced outside of the U.S., primarily in Asia, Europe, and Latin America, with approximately one-third of our products sourced from China.
 See "Import Restrictions and Other Government Regulations" and Item 1A - "Risk Factors - Our business is subject to risks associated with importing products and the ability of our manufacturers to produce our goods on time and to our specifications."